This post has been updated, May 11, 2026.

 - God’s presence- where your joy stays.
 Remember to enter His presence every day in prayer.

-- You are to rejoice every day and in everything.
+- Rejoice every day and in everything.

 - Joy is a fruit of the Spirit to help you walk in God’s way.
-Use it.

 - When you are suffering, you can have joy.